odoo/documentation/content/applications/hr/time_off/allocations.rst

 This presents a list of all current allocations, including their respective statuses.

-Click :guilabel:`New` to allocate time off, and a blank allocation form appears.
+Click :guilabel:`New` to allocate time off, and a blank :guilabel:`Allocation` form appears.

 After entering a name for the allocation on the first blank field of the form, enter the following
 information: